leesalminen/mytube/Docs/Architecture.md

 ### 2.2 Cross-Device Sharing Pipeline
 1. **VideoShareCoordinator** listens for new `VideoEntity` inserts and fetches current follow approvals from `RelationshipStore`.
 It reuses cached relationships and will retry queued videos when approvals arrive.
 2. **VideoSharePublisher** encrypts the media with XChaCha20-Poly1305, uploads blobs directly to MinIO (signed PUT), and constructs a `VideoShareMessage`.
-3. The message is delivered to remote parents via `DirectMessageOutbox` (NIP-44 DM) and persisted to `RemoteVideoEntity` by `NostrEventReducer`.
+3. `MarmotShareService` hands the JSON payload to `MarmotTransport`, which publishes the MDK rumor (plus any welcome gift wraps) to the relays backing that child’s group.
+Legacy direct-message delivery has been removed; inbound history will soon be sourced from MDK’s local database instead of the deprecated reducer.
 4. **RemoteVideoDownloader** decrypts and caches the shared media locally on demand (under `Media/Shared`), tracking status, errors, and last-downloaded timestamps in Core Data.

 ### 2.3 Relationship & Follow Management
-1. **FollowCoordinator** issues or approves follow requests.
-It wraps outbound DMs, publishes follow pointer events, and records remote parent keys for later reconciliation.
+1. **GroupMembershipCoordinator** issues Marmot/MDK group operations: it creates per-child MLS groups, adds remote parents via `addMembers`, wraps welcomes through `MarmotTransport`, and now removes members (revoke/block) through MDK’s `removeMembers` API.
 2. **RelationshipStore** stores `FollowEntity` records in Core Data and exposes a `CurrentValueSubject` of normalized `FollowModel`s.
-It deduplicates variants (hex vs npub) and tracks all participating parent keys.
+It deduplicates variants (hex vs npub), tracks participant keys, and records the `mlsGroupId` tied to each child/parent relationship.
-3. **SyncCoordinator** maintains relay connections, rebuilds primary subscriptions using tracked child and parent keys, and streams events into `NostrEventReducer`.
+3. **SyncCoordinator** maintains relay connections, subscribes to Marmot kinds (key packages, welcomes, group commits, gift wraps), and fans events out to `MarmotTransport` plus the pared-down `NostrEventReducer`.
-4. **NostrEventReducer** decrypts NIP-44 payloads, updates `RelationshipStore` (including participant keys), and persists remote video state.
+4. **NostrEventReducer** now only handles replaceables (metadata, follow pointers, tombstones).
+All encrypted messaging moved to MDK, and a future Marmot projection layer will replace the remaining Core Data ingest.

 ---